-Fort Bridger is just one of the many stops pioneers made on their westward journey, and you can learn about it at The California Trail Interpretive Center in Elko, Nevada.
-Fort Bridger was an important destination for travelers to rest, restock supplies, and get vital information about the upcoming legs of the journey, and even letters from home.
+This Wyoming fort was an important destination for travelers to rest, restock supplies, and get vital information about the upcoming legs of the journey.
+Some were even able to receive letters from home.
 It played a large role in shepherding Mormon immigrants to the Salt Lake City region.

-Not only was Fort Bridger an important California Trail fort for travelers to rest, but it also provided an opportunity to restock much-needed supplies.
+Not only was Fort Bridger an important California Trail fort for travelers needing a rest, but it also provided an opportunity to restock much-needed supplies.
 Local Native Americans offered things like fur, fresh meat, and moccasins.
 After the Mormon settlers purchased the fort, weary travelers could also expect to find:

 The Pony Express